-After a wet and dry rot survey has been completed, a solution has been agreed upon and our surveyor has arranged a suitable date with you; our technicians will come and repair your wet rot problem.
+After a wet rot survey has been completed, a solution has been agreed upon and our surveyor has arranged a suitable date with you; our technicians will come and repair your wet rot problem.

 1. Identify the Moisture Source & Repair it.

 As we discussed on our guide to wet rot page, the fungus requires damp timber with an excess moisture content of 50% or higher to grow.
 Naturally, this means the first step to treating wet rot is to identify the fault in the building that is causing water ingress and eliminate it.
 Sometimes this involves investigating through sections of the masonry and sub-floors in the building.The spore attracting moisture could be from any number of sources like traditional damp problems like rising damp, penetrating damp or condensation.
 Other sources like roofing failures and leaking gutters are particularly damaging, allowing water to spread over large areas before being discovered.
 Our damp proofing and wood-decaying fungus treatment experts will ensure that all affected areas are identified and repaired.

 2. How to repair Wet Rot in wood.

 Following on from step 1, the next step is to dry out any affected timbers before treating them with our unique formula wet rot fungicide.A protective chemical barrier in the form of a fungicidal spray, paste or injection is applied to structural timbers and brickwork that are affected by the wet rot fungus.
 Once applied, the fungicide will not only eradicate any traces of wet rot, but also protect the surfaces from further infection, fungal growth, decay, and woodworm infestations in the future.